About this tour

-Havana to Cienfuegos via Bay of Pigs: 5 hours
+From Havana to Cienfuegos (via Bay of Pigs): 5 hours

-Cienfuegos to Trinidad via Santa Clara: 4 hours
+From Cienfuegos to Trinidad (via Santa Clara): 3 hours

 Spending Money on Tour

-Everyone is different in the amount of money they will spend on our Cuba group tours.
-Your main expenses on our 20 Day Cuba Group Tour will be food, drinks, airport departure transportation, souvenirs, optional activities.
-For our 20 Day Cuba Group tour we estimate that you will need between USD$800 – USD$1050 for expenses (not including the on location payment).
+Everyone is different in the amount of money they will spend on one of our Cuba group tours.
+Your main expenses on our 8 Day Cuba Group Tour will be food, drinks, airport departure transportation, souvenirs, optional activities, and tips.
+For our 8 Day Cuba Group tour we estimate that you will need approximately CUC50.00 – CUC60.00 per person, per day to cover your local expenses.